anybox/buttervolume/README.rst

     $ buttervolume schedule purge:1d:4w:1y 1440 <volume>

-It should create a snapshot every day, then purge snapshots everydays while keeping one snapshot per day during one month, then one snapshot per month during only one year.
+It should create a snapshot every day, then purge snapshots everydays while keeping all snapshots in the last 24h, then one snapshot per day during one month, then one snapshot per month during only one year.

 List scheduled jobs